ProlificLabs/shakesearch_old/README.md

 9. If users wanted to read an entire book, it would be *quite* annoying to constanly click to get the next 3 lines, which is why I added a button to show the full book of that particular snippet.
 10. Added a spinner/loader so that it's obvious when results are loading.
 11. Added status messages if there are no results, and if there are errors on the backend.
 12. When opening a book, it can be annoying that it brings you to the beginning of the book.
-Instead it should bring you as close as possible to where you were reading.
-I made it so that, when you open a book,  it scrolls to the last line of the snippet where you clicked to open it.
+Instead, it should bring you as close as possible to where you were reading.
+I made it so that, when you open a book,  it scrolls to the last line of the snippet that you wanted to open.
 (My reasoning was that the last line is likely the line that you read last.
 It's also the closest line to the button to open the book.)

 ## Future Changes